lewaabahmad/url_shortener/README.md

 # url_shortener

-a quick app for Dia and Co tech interview
+A quick app for Dia and Co homework/take-home interview.

+To use:

+`bundle && rails s`

+To run specs:

+`bundle exec rspec`